figtools/figgy.docs/docs/why-figgy.md

-Figgy simplifies and accelerates your development workflow by protecting you from common mistakes that lead to security breaches, failed deployments, lost data, or application downtime.

-**Figgy will help you:**

-- Establish secure best practices from the start
-- Prevent failed deployments and application downtime due to configuration mismanagmeent
-- Save you and your engineering team time by automating simple configuration management tasks
-- Give you peace of mind through high availability and resiliency, versioned configurations, audit logs, and easy rollbacks or restores.
-- Keep secrets with their owners by cutting-out the middle-man and establishing a strong framework of least-privilege.
-- No 3rd party lock-in or external dependencies -- Figgy deploys serverlessly into your AWS environments

----

 #### Simple & secure config and secret management
 As your cloud footprint grows, so do the configurations you need to manage your applications.
 Figgy is a framework for simple, secure, and resilient config management in AWS.
 The best part?
 No new servers to